Is your kitchen cluttered? Is it unorganized? Overwhelmed with how to declutter and organize your kitchen?

-Welcome to the first week of our 6 Bags for 6 Weeks Challenge!
-Today we’re going to walk you through decluttering and organizing your kitchen.
+Today I’m going to walk you through exactly that – decluttering and organizing your kitchen!

 Your kitchen can be super overwhelming to organize but taking it one area at a time can help remove the stress.
-We have this week broken out into 6 areas – drawers, pantry, fridge/freezer, serving + dishware, appliances and misc (china leftover containers, etc).
+If you’re following along with the 30 day declutter challenge, we have this week broken out into 5 areas:

-*Be sure to check out Arin’s post for organizing all your kid stuff!
+*Be sure to check out Arin’s post for organizing all your kid stuff in your kitchen!

 How to Organize Your Kitchen